helloumma/Reminders-App/README.md

 - Enable users to be able to add date, time and reminders
 - The user should be able to recieve reminders through an email
-- The uesr should recieve the email at the given time and date
+- The user should recieve the email at the given time and date

 ## 👩‍💻 Technical Details